-In line with government guidance, Lighthouse School is open for all children.
+In line with government guidance, Lighthouse School is currently open for vulnerable students and those of critical workers.
+All students have an offer of face to face education.

 Below is the school’s risk assessment, which has been quality-assured by our external Insurance and Liability provider and approved by the school’s governing body:

-In addition, Lighthouse School continues to provide virtual learning, together with wellbeing and safeguarding support, remotely to all students.
+Lighthouse School continues to provide on-site face to face learning, off-site virtual learning, together with wellbeing and safeguarding support, to all students as part of our ongoing blended learning programme.

-The provision established reflects – and even exceeds - the expectations outlined in the latest government guidance.
+The provision established reflects the expectations outlined in the latest government guidance.
 The Executive Leadership Team are constantly monitoring the latest guidance and local information to ensure that Lighthouse School’s provision reflects the best practice.
 If any aspects of the provision changes, Lighthouse School will inform all stakeholders at the earliest possible moment.

 Please see the Government Guidance for vulnerable students